What Is the Equal Employment Opportunity Commission (EEOC)?

 Employers are allowed to give preference to older workers over younger ones (even if those younger workers are age 40 or older).
 Further, the ADEA does not protect workers younger than age 40 from employment discrimination based on age.

-So, if you work in an age-obsessed industry, are less than 40 years old, but think you’re being discriminated against based on age, the ADEA’s protections wouldn’t apply to your case.
+Therefore, if you work in an age-obsessed industry, are less than 40 years old, but think you’re being discriminated against based on age, the ADEA’s protections wouldn’t apply to your case.

 Title I and Title V of the Americans with Disabilities Act of 1990 (ADA), which prohibit employment discrimination against qualified individuals with disabilities in the private sector, and in state and local governments.